wagtail-examples/nickmoreton.co.uk/README.md

-# My Wagtail CMS
+# A Wagtail CMS

-This is the source code for my website, [nickmoreton.co.uk](https://www.nickmoreton.co.uk).
+This is the source code for my website, [www.nickmoreton.co.uk](https://www.nickmoreton.co.uk)

 ## Developer setup (backend)